 The better data you send, the better their algorithms can learn what works for you and your audience, which leads to better campaign performance.

 If you are in an enviable situation where your creative is driving results, and the ad platforms' algorithms are optimizing for your best possible business goal, congratulations.
-You have likely established internal best practices, found a cadence to test new creatives, and even built a team that regularly shares feedback and insights to improve results and existing processes further.
+You have likely established internal best practices, found a cadence to test new creatives, and even built a team that regularly shares feedback and insights to further improve results and existing processes.

 If that is you, you are on the right way to scaling your performance marketing - meaning you might want to look into automation to go even further.